Ty France Player Props: Mariners vs. Phillies

 Phillies Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Phillies pitching staff ranks ninth in MLB.
+- The Phillies pitching staff ranks eighth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Phillies have a 4.82 team ERA that ranks 23rd among all league pitching staffs.
+- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (4.78).

-- Phillies pitchers combine to give up 21 home runs (0.9 per game), the eighth-fewest in the league.
+- The Phillies give up the eighth-fewest home runs in baseball (23 total, one per game).

-- Falter gets the start for the Phillies, his fifth of the season.
-He is 0-3 with a 4.50 ERA and 12 strikeouts through 22 2/3 innings pitched.
+- Walker (2-1 with a 3.80 ERA and 17 strikeouts in 21 1/3 innings pitched) gets the start for the Phillies, his fifth of the season.

-- The left-hander last appeared in relief on Sunday, when he threw 2/3 innings against the Colorado Rockies while giving up hits.
+- In his most recent time out on Wednesday against the Chicago White Sox, the righty threw 6 1/3 innings, giving up two earned runs while surrendering five hits.

-- The 26-year-old has put up a 4.50 ERA and 4.9 strikeouts per nine innings in four games this season, while giving up a batting average of .262 to opposing hitters.
+- The 30-year-old has put up a 3.80 ERA and 7.2 strikeouts per nine innings in four games this season, while allowing a batting average of .208 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.